corda/corda-docs-portal/content/en/release-notes/_index.md

 Release notes for R3 products let you see what's new, what's been enhanced, what's been fixed, and any known issues.
 Alongside release notes you can also view third-party license information and reference to release files and their artifact checksums.

-Find here the release notes for the latest versions of Corda open source, Corda Enterprise, and Corda Enterprise Network Manager (CENM), plus links to historic release notes for reference.
+Find here the release notes for the latest versions of Corda Community (formerly Corda Open Source), Corda Enterprise, and Corda Enterprise Network Manager (CENM), plus links to historic release notes for reference.

 * [Corda: Community Edition 4.9](../../en/release-notes/corda-community-4.9.md)